boyiwei/Dynamic-Risk-Assessment/README.md

 ```

-Simply run the following command to install the dependencies:
+Run the following command to install the dependencies:
 ```bash
 pip install -r requirements.txt
 ```